quidphp/lemur/README.md

 # QuidPHP/Lemur

 ## About
-**QuidPHP/Lemur** is a CMS built on top of the QuidPHP framework.
+**QuidPHP/Lemur** contains the LemurCMS, a content management system built on top of the QuidPHP framework.
 It is part of the [QuidPHP](https://github.com/quidphp/project) package.

 ## License
 **QuidPHP/Lemur** is available as an open-source software under the [MIT license](LICENSE).